jimmykurian/Reactivities/client-app/docs/app/layout/App/functions/default.md

 The App component serves as the root component for the React application.
 It fetches activities from an API, maintains the activities state, and renders the NavBar and ActivityDashboard components.
+It also utilizes the MobX store for additional state management.

 ## Returns